Dick Bennett: Green Bay

 In 1985, Bennett moved to the University of Wisconsin–Green Bay.
 The Green Bay Phoenix posted a 4–24 record the year before Bennett arrived, but had reached the second round of the NIT tournament by 1990.

 Bennett's son Tony became the star of the team during the early 1990s.
 A guard who played several seasons in the NBA, Tony Bennett led the team to its first NCAA tournament berth in 1991, where the Phoenix lost to Michigan State in the first round.
-The following year, the UWGB rolled to a 25–5 and won its first regular season conference title, but lost in the conference tournament.
+The following year, the UWGB rolled to a 25–5 record and won its first regular season conference title, but lost in the conference tournament.
 After Tony Bennett's departure in 1992, the 1993–94 team won the conference title and tournament on its way to the NCAA tournament.
 There, the 12th-seeded Phoenix defeated 5th-seeded California, whose roster included Jason Kidd and Lamond Murray.
 In Bennett's final year with the Phoenix, his team returned to the NCAA Tournament where they lost to Big Ten champion Purdue.